genicsblog/genicsblog.com/_posts/gouravkhunger/2021-09-26-authentication-in-android-app-with-auth0.md

 ![Settings tab of an app in Auth0](https://cdn.hashnode.com/res/hashnode/image/upload/v1632648478901/D6LpFj98V.png)

-Scroll down to the Application URIs section, there add callback URLs for login and logout.
-These are required to let Auth0 know what apps are authorized to perform these actions as these strings contain identifiers for our app.
+Scroll down to the Application URIs section.
+There add callback URLs for login and logout.
+These are required to let Auth0 know what apps are authorised to perform these actions as these strings contain identifiers for our app.

 ```
 demo://<tenant-domain>.us.auth0.com/android/PACKAGE_NAME/callback